ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 -   `min_bytes_for_seek` — The minimal number of bytes to use seek operation instead of sequential read.
 Default value: `1` Mb.
 -   `remote_fs_read_backoff_threashold` — The maximum wait time when trying to read data for remote disk.
 Default value: `10000` seconds.
 -   `remote_fs_read_backoff_max_tries` — The maximum number of attempts to read with backoff.
 Default value: `5`.

+If query fails with an exception `DB:Exception Unreachable URL`, then may help to adjust settings: [http_connection_timeout](../operations/settings/settings.md#http_connection_timeout), [http_receive_timeout](../operations/settings/settings.md#http_receive_timeout), [keep_alive_timeout](../operations/server-configuration-parameters/settings.md#keep-alive-timeout).

+To get files for upload run:
+`clickhouse static-files-disk-uploader --metadata-path <path> --output-dir <dir>` (`--metadata-path` can be found in query `SELECT data_paths FROM system.tables WHERE name = 'table_name'`).

+When loading files by `endpoint` they must be loaded into `<endpoint>/store/` path, but config must contain only `endpoint`.

+If URL is not reachable on disk load when the server is starting up tables, then all errors are caught.
+If in this case there were errors, tables can be reloaded (become visible) via `DETACH TABLE table_name` -> `ATTACH TABLE table_name`.
+If metadata was successfully loaded at server startup, then tables are available straight away.

 Use [http_max_single_read_retries](../operations/settings/settings.md#http-max-single-read-retries) setting to limit the maximum number of retries during a single HTTP read.